 Lay your eyes on the most beautiful coastal scenery anywhere, Cinque Terre.
 Discover mountainside villages, iconic colorful seaside buildings, and spend the rest of your day on the pebble beaches of Monterosso.

-*Cinque Terre is a seasonal excursion from May through September.
-Departures outside these months will enjoy a wine tasting in San Gimignano.
-Availability is subject to your tour’s departure date.
+*Cinque Terre is a seasonal excursion for departures between 4/26-9/25.
+Departures outside these dates will enjoy a wine tasting excursion in San Gimignano.

 - Take an AM bus to Levanto for an hour-long boat ride with views of quaint oceanfront villages.